The New York LLC Formation Guide: How to Save $600 or more on Formation Costs

 1.

-File a Certificate of Change (for $30, plus an extra $25 if you need expedited processing) to transfer your county to your registered agent's county.
+File a Certificate of Change ($30) to transfer your county to your registered agent's county.

 2.